shanginn/py_telegram_notifier/README.md

 ## Disclaimer

-This code was written in 2 hours only as a proof of concept :)
+This code was written in 2 hours only as proof of concept :)

 But if you have any questions feel free to contact me.